The daily Qigong for depression routine that can help you cope when alone during quarantine or lockdown.

-As someone who was diagnosed with postnatal depression, I know how debilitating the feeling can be.
-So, today, I thought it would be a good idea to share with you some of the self-help strategies I used to cope with it before, during and after.
+As someone who was diagnosed with postnatal depression, I know how debilitating depression can be.
+So, today, I thought it would be a good idea to share with you this daily Qigong routine I use to cope with it before, during and after.

-Simply put, this post is a list of free and effective Qigong videos that I used as a complement to conventional medication or even counselling.
+Anyway, this post is a list of free and effective Qigong videos that I use regularly as a complement to conventional medication and even counselling.

-If you’ve been a regular reader, then you know that I love Qigong and recommend it whole-heartedly for general health and well-being.
+If you’ve been a regular reader, then you know that I love Qigong and recommend it whole-heartedly for general health and well-being (check our list of recommended resources below).

 Maybe you don’t believe in energy clearing.
 Maybe it’s too woo-woo for you.